Skip to main content

 Dr. Smid is involved in pioneering research focused on perinatal addiction, effective interventions for pregnant and postpartum individuals with substance use disorders, maternal mortality, and maternal mental health.
 Her interests also extend to managing pregnancy after bariatric surgery, with prior research aimed at enhancing care for individuals with obesity.

-Dr. Smid obtained her BA in Medical Anthropology, with minors in Chemistry and Art History, and an MA in Medical Anthropology with a concentration in International Health from Case Western Reserve University.
-She earned her MD through a joint medical program between the University of California, San Francisco, and the University of California, Berkeley, where she also completed her MS in Health and Medical Sciences.
+She earned her BA in Medical Anthropology, with minors in Chemistry and Art History, and an MA in Medical Anthropology with a concentration in International Health from Case Western Reserve University.
+She also received her MD through a joint medical program between the University of California, San Francisco, and the University of California, Berkeley, where she then completed her MS in Health and Medical Sciences.
+Following her graduate training, Dr. Smid completed her residency in Obstetrics and Gynecology at the University of Chicago Medical Center, where she also served as Academic Chief Resident.
+She then pursued a fellowship in Maternal Fetal Medicine at the University of North Carolina at Chapel Hill.

+Dr. Smid is board certified by the American Board of Obstetrics & Gynecology in both General Obstetrics & Gynecology and Maternal-Fetal Medicine, as well as by the American Board of Preventive Medicine in Addiction Medicine.
+She has been an active member of the Utah Perinatal Mortality Committee since 2016.
 In addition to her clinical practice, Dr. Smid is an Assistant Professor in the departments of Obstetrics & Gynecology (Primary) and Psychiatry (Adjunct) at the University of Utah.
-She is a key member of the Adult Psychiatry and Maternal Fetal Medicine academic divisions, contributing significantly to both education and patient care.
+She is a member of the Adult Psychiatry and Maternal Fetal Medicine academic divisions, contributing significantly to both education and patient care.

 Board Certification